When you hang a Dresden Star Ornament on

 curly spun-glass.
 The ornament is hand-signed by Glenn Giaimo.

-Antique Victorian Ornament
+Antique Victorian Ornaments

 In the original Victorian ornament, pictured